joshuaulrich/TTR/README.md

 devtools::install_github("joshuaulrich/TTR")
 ```

-You will need tools to compile C, C++, and Fortran code.
+You will need tools to compile C/C++ code.
 See the relevant
 appendix in the [R Installation and Administration manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html)
 for your operating system: